OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:68

-> “Honour be to the Lord, the God of Israel,
+> “Praise be to the Lord, the God of Israel,
-> for he has visited his people and brought them redemption.
+> for he has come to his people and brought them redemption.

 ## Luke 1:69